atulpatel9180/EDA-and-report-Generation-through-pandas_profiling/README.md

 Beauty Of Project:
 It takes only 5 lines of code to perform automated EDA and genrate report in HTML format.

+About Pandas Profiling module:
+Pandas profiling is an open source Python module with which we can quickly do an exploratory data analysis with just a few lines of code.
+It also generates interactive reports in web format that can be presented to any person.

-Output:	A processed report named: ‘housing.html’ will be generated.
+Output:	A processed report named: ‘housing.html’ has been generated.